RazeenMuhajireen/csv-to-json/README.md

 # csv-to-json
-convert a csv file to json
+convert a large csv file (millions of rows) to json